Overview

 - Priority: Filter ActOns by priority levels, such as P0 (high priority).

-- Stage: Filter ActOns by their lifecycle stage.
+- Stage: Filter ActOns by their stage lifecycle.

 - Functions: Filter ActOns by associated functions.